placerda/retry-logic/README.md

 1. The script sends a request to the PTU model.

-2. If the PTU model responds successfully, the process ends here.
-However, if a rate limit error occurs, the script takes the following steps:
+2. If the PTU model responds successfully, the process ends here. <BR>However, if a rate limit error occurs, the script takes the following steps:

     - The script calculates the elapsed time since the first request and the 'retry-after-ms' time provided in the error response and adds these two times together.